 Year 4: Al Khalili

-Situated on the top floor of the main Victorian building, our Year 4 class take their name from British theoretical physicist, author and broadcaster, Jameel Sadik “Jim” Al-Khalili OBE FRS FInstP.
+Our Year 4 class is named after British theoretical physicist, author and broadcaster, Jameel Sadik “Jim” Al-Khalili OBE FRS FInstP.

 In line with the requirements of the National Curriculum for Key Stage 2, Year 4 students are taught core subjects of English (Reading and Writing), Mathematics and Science as well as Foundation subjects of Art, ICT, Design and Technology, Music, History, Geography, PE and Spanish.